Boston experiences water issues that 1 Billion people live with daily

 Some reflections on Martin Luther King and non-profit leadership

-After spending some time on the production line at the Greater Boston Food Bank, and given the past weekend celebrating Martin Luther King, one reflects on what Martin Luther King might have done in light of what we had seen and experienced, at the Greater Boston Food Bank as well as the larger set of social issues that we are exposed to in our daily lives.
+Yesterday I had the opportunity to volunteer with a group at the Greater Boston Food Bank.
+After spending some time on the production line, and given the past weekend celebrating Martin Luther King, the group was asked to reflect on what Martin Luther King might have done in light of what we had seen and experienced, at the Greater Boston Food Bank as well as the larger set of social issues that we are exposed to in our daily lives.
+Continue reading

 Using cell phones to change the world

 Jhonatan Rotberg, was sent to MIT by Telmex, one of Latin America’s largest telcos, and teaches NextLab where he tries to bring cellular technology to the other 90 percent of the world.
 One of the labs startups, CelEdu, offers cellphone-based games and quizzes to teach basic literacy skills in India.
 Ranjani Saigal from the TIE Social Entrepreneurs Group helped connect CelEdu students to Tara Aakshar.
-Read the entire article at http://blog.ambientengines.com
+You can see some of their work in progress at the CelEdu site

 Why you need to go beyond the numbers to view rural poverty